Organising Legal Support

 Also see: Surveillance of activists; Political surveillance; Social media

 Be aware of what is and isn’t appropriate to document through video or photo.
-For example, it is generally not appropriate to photograph a meeting between activists unless you have explicit Agreement to an action or arrangement.
-See also: informed consent..
+For example, it is generally not appropriate to photograph a meeting between activists unless you have explicit consent.

-If activist are undertaking actions with which they do not necessarily want to be linked or identified it is also inappropriate to take photos.
+If activists are undertaking actions with which they don’t want to be linked or identified it is also inappropriate to take photos or video

 Think about what the purposes of the photographs you are taking are.